dustinpfister/hexo_sitesource/source/_posts/js-arrays-are-objects.md

 // it's constructor is Object, not Array. console.log( obj.constructor.name );

-// becuase it is not an array it does not have array methonds like slice in it's proototype, but we can use Array methonds on it by using call. console.log( [].slice.call(obj,1,3) );
+// because it is not an array it does not have array methods like slice in it's prototype, but we can use Array methods on it by using call. console.log( [].slice.call(obj,1,3) );
 ```